Consortium for Information & Software Quality to Host Seminar on Software Quality in Federal Acquisitions

 Will outline risks and challenges involving sensitive and classified information

-Needham, MA- 02-27-2014 -The Consortium for IT Software Quality (CISQ) is pleased to announce that it will be hosting a seminar on "Software Quality in Federal Acquisitions" on Wednesday, March 26th at the Hyatt Regency in Reston, VA.
+Needham, MA- 02-27-2014 -The Consortium for Information & Software Quality (CISQ) is pleased to announce that it will be hosting a seminar on "Software Quality in Federal Acquisitions" on Wednesday, March 26th at the Hyatt Regency in Reston, VA.
 Well-respected industry speakers will provide valuable information on software quality as it relates to acquisition practice, sizing and estimating, as well as developments in assurance and security within the federal space.

 Participants will walk away encouraged to use software sizing and structural quality measures to reduce the risk and cost of software.
 Not only will best practices for deploying and using software measures in productivity analysis be presented, but presenters will identify pitfalls to avoid in analysis and use of measures.